 It’s no secret that the tropical jungles of both South America and Africa are home to thousands of therapeutic plant species, including multiple psychoactive species.
-For instance, the plant family Apocynaceae, also known as dogbane, has over 4,600 known plant species in these tropical areas.
+For instance, the plant family Apocynaceae, also known as dogbane, has more than 4,600 known plant species in these tropical areas.
 Within this massive family, there are three closely related species, all in the physical form of small trees or shrubs, that hold the psychoactive properties of the indole alkaloid ibogaine.
 These species are Tabernanthe iboga, Voacanga africana, and Tabernaemontana undulata.

-Plant Composition and Drug Contents
+The Iboga Plant Composition and Drug Contents

 Tabernanthe iboga, or the iboga plant, is a small shrub distributed throughout the lowland tropical forests of the Congo Basin.
 The plant contains most of its alkaloids in its root bark, with 80% of its alkaloid composition being ibogaine.